Sorry, you need to enable JavaScript to visit this website.

 The First Year Cadre is a unique professional development opportunity designed for school-based behavioral health providers, i.e., school social workers, school psychologists and counselors (school counselors and licensed counselors) who are new to the school setting.

 Participants attend regular professional development sessions, connect with peers, and receive tailored resources and tools to support their work.
-Applications for the next cohort of the First Year Cadre will open in fall 2025!
+Applications for the First Year Cadre open Monday, Aug.
+18 and close Wednesday, Sept.
+17, 2025.
+Please see this one pager for more information and eligibility criteria.
 Questions?
 Reach out to [email protected].

 ARROW Career Center